Casper just launched a nap pillow

 Yup.
 All you nappers out there are in for a treat.

 Casper has decided to create a fun-sized version of its regular pillow for on-the-go sleeping.
-According to Jeff Chapin, Casper’s co-founder and chief product officer, customers had been asking for a mini version of the original casper pillow that launched three years ago.
-It could be handy for planes, for instance, or for when you simply can’t get through the rest of your work day without some shut eye.
+According to Jeff Chapin, Casper’s cofounder and chief product officer, customers had been asking for a mini version of the original Casper pillow that launched three years ago.
+It could be handy for planes, for instance, or for when you simply can’t get through the rest of your workday without some shut eye.

 So here it is guys.
-The product is loaded with tons of useful features: It comes with a pillow case and travel bag, it’s made from breathable percale and silky microfiber, and it is backed by a 10 year warranty.
-But luxurious mid-day napping does not come cheap.
+The product is loaded with tons of useful features.
+It comes with a pillow case and travel bag, it’s made from breathable percale and silky microfiber, and it is backed by a 10-year warranty.
+But luxurious midday napping does not come cheap.
 The mini pillow costs $35.
 (For comparison, the standard size pillow goes for $75.)